codeHusky/HuskyCrates-Sponge/NEW ITEM FORMAT.md

-# Upcoming config format for items
+# New item format for items
-### Please note that this format has not been implemented anywhere.
+### This is for 0.10.0 and higher only.

 ```
 crate {